 Working from the person-centred approach, I will listen to you deeply and work sensitively with the difficulties you bring to therapy, encouraging you to explore your thoughts and feelings safely.
 As a result, your innate ability to find the solutions that work best for you will develop and assist you towards greater clarity, self-awareness and acceptance.

-Emotion Focused Therapy (EFT) is a psychotherapeutic approach that helps you to work out problems though exploration of thoughts, feeling and emotion with specific tasks.
-As your therapist I am trained to identify these tasks with you during session and we will work closely and deeply on what troubles you.
-We can explore the areas of your life that you are struggling with and help you to learn better ways of relating to yourself and others.
+Emotion Focused Therapy (EFT) is a psychotherapeutic approach that helps you to work out problems though focused exploration of emotions and how this relates to how you may behave and think.
+During session and we will work closely and deeply on what troubles you, exploring the areas of your life that you are struggling with and help you to learn better ways of relating to yourself and others.

 Please contact me to discuss this further by email, text or on the phone and feel free to ask any questions that you may have.
 We can arrange a time for a free telephone consultation for you to decide whether I am the counsellor to help you.

 If I am unavailable I will contact you within 24 hours where possible to arrange a suitable time for us to talk further.